NSAWTraining/TMBtraining/README.md

 Please make sure you have R, TMB, and an R IDE installed.
-Please see [Getting Started with TMB](https://andrea-havron-noaa.github.io/TMBtraining/articles/00_01_Getting_Started.html) for software requirements and package installation instructions.
-The [TMB Developer Resources](https://andrea-havron-noaa.github.io/TMBtraining/articles/00_00_TMB_Developer_Resources.html) provide a collection of useful resources from the TMB developers
+Please see [Getting Started with TMB](https://andrea-havron-noaa.github.io/TMBtraining/articles/00_01_Getting_Started.html) for software requirements and TMB package installation instructions.
+The [TMB Developer Resources](https://andrea-havron-noaa.github.io/TMBtraining/articles/00_00_TMB_Developer_Resources.html) provide a collection of useful resources from the TMB developers.

 <!-- badges: start -->